Book Group Discussion Questions

 How would you open, or limit, the lines of personal communication with your team?

-5. Shackleton worked hard to keep up morale.
-A tent mate recalled, “He realized fully the enormous and almost instantaneous effect of food on the morale and took all kinds of trouble to vary the ration or try some new way of cooking things, to issue a little tit-bit to commemorate something, a birthday for example, or some other anniversary.”
+6. Shackleton worked hard to keep up morale.
+A tent mate recalled, “He realized fully the enormous and almost instantaneous effect of food on the morale and took all kinds of trouble to vary the ration or try some new way of cooking things, to issue a little tidbit to commemorate something, a birthday for example, or some other anniversary.”

 What gestures do you think are most appreciated in building morale and camaraderie in a team?

-6. A crew member said of Shackleton, “He didn't care if he went without a shirt on his own back so long as the men he was leading had sufficient clothing.”
-When Hurley lost his gloves on the boat journey to Elephant Island, Shackleton took off his own gloves and insisted Hurley use them.
+7. A crew member said of Shackleton, “He didn't care if he went without a shirt on his own back so long as the men he was leading had sufficient clothing.”
+When Hurley lost his gloves on the boat journey to Elephant Island, Shackleton tore off his own gloves and insisted Hurley take them.

-What might be equivalent of that action in our world?
+What might be the equivalent of that action in our world?

 How might this apply in business or personal goals today?

-What strategies can you use to maintain a positive attitude in your work and non-work life?
+What strategies can you use to maintain a positive attitude in your life?

 What strategies do you use to keep mentally fit under stress and to help those around you?